-No. 295810 Oakland Circuit Court LC No. 2009-009020-AR Defendants and another unidentified individual were found in the residence and were secured by the officers.
+Defendants and another unidentified individual were found in the residence and were secured by the officers.
 The officers found proof of residency for defendants and \$531 in cash.
-Officers also found three bags of marijuana in a bedroom.
+The officers also found three bags of marijuana in a bedroom.
 In addition, they found 21 marijuana plants, which were all between three and four inches tall, on the floor of a closet in the same bedroom.
 Field tests of these items were positive for marijuana.
-Officers did not find any scales, small plastic bags, or packaging materials in the residence.
+The officers did not find any scales, small plastic bags, or packaging materials in the residence.